eio/animal-path-segmentation/README.md

 Miscellaneous utility functions (e.g. time and data transformations) are stored in `utils/misc.py`

 Widely-used constants, normalization code, and normalization config JSON are also stored in `utils/`

+Additional tools for investigating, visualizing, and reporting on results are stored in `tools/`